jyryu1/Concept-of-a-Portable-Covid-19-Diagnosis-Kit/README.md

 # Concept-of-a-Portable-Covid-19-Diagnosis-Kit
+We will be protected, when we detect it.
 A possible design for CRISPR-based corona detection kit which people could use at home

 Portable Covid-19 diagnosis kits help control the spread of the virus